-Data Governance is the new wild west so is your company embroiled in the anarchy or has it appointed a Sheriff ?by
+Data Governance is the new wild west, particularly with so many workers away from the office, so is your company embroiled in the anarchy or has it appointed a Sheriff ?by

 Hybrid Cloud has struck a chord with many companies that work with both on-premise and off-premise data.
 Given this we thought it would be useful for us to hilight the key points that we see when companies are managing data in a hybrid cloud environment:by